rubies

 Where Are Rubies Found?

-Rubies are sourced from several renowned regions, each known for producing stones with distinct qualities:
+Rubies come from several key regions, each with distinct characteristics:

-Other sources include Vietnam, Sri Lanka, and Tanzania, each offering rubies with unique variations in color and clarity.
+• Others: Vietnam, Sri Lanka, and Tanzania also produce rubies with unique color and clarity variations.

 A ruby is appreciated and graded above all by its color.
 It is the ruby’s vibrant red hue that most significantly determines its value.